The official blog of the Lung Institute.

 Your doctor or pulmonologist will likely use chest x-rays, blood tests, CT scans, cardiopulmonary exercise testing, pulmonary function tests, a bronchoscopy or a minimally invasive biopsy.
 Once your doctor has the information he or she needs, your doctor will be able to provide a more accurate diagnosis and treatment plan.

 Now that you know the interstitial lung disease facts, what can you do to breathe easier?

 While it can be challenging to keep track of all the basic interstitial lung disease facts, having a good understanding of them can help you remain proactive in your healthcare.
 Even though interstitial lung disease is a progressive condition, meaning it will worsen over time, there are treatment options available.
 It’s important to receive a diagnosis and start your treatment plan as soon as possible.
 Simply put, interstitial lung disease treatments are aimed at improving symptoms and slowing interstitial lung disease progression.

 Many doctors prescribe medications and inhalers to reduce inflammation as well as medications to slow interstitial lung disease progression.
 Some doctors may recommend oxygen therapy to help you receive enough oxygen.
 For some people, doctors may even recommend a lung transplant.

-It’s important to follow the treatment plan that you and your doctor develop together, and it’s also important to learn more about alternative treatments, such as stem cell therapy.
-For some people with ILD, stem cell therapy has helped them improve their quality of life and breathe easier.
+It’s important to follow the treatment plan that you and your doctor develop together, and it’s also important to learn more about alternative treatments, such as cellular therapy.
+For some people with ILD, cellular therapy has helped them improve their quality of life and breathe easier.
 In fact, many patients are able to lead a more active lifestyle and reduce their oxygen therapy use.
-If you or a loved one has interstitial lung disease, pulmonary fibrosis, pneumoconiosis or another chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+If you or a loved one has interstitial lung disease, pulmonary fibrosis, pneumoconiosis or another chronic lung disease and would like to learn more about cellular therapy options, contact us at 888-745-6697.